John T. Morgan: Support for imperialism

 Between 1887 and 1907, Morgan played a leading role on the powerful Foreign Relations Committee.
 He called for a canal linking the Atlantic and Pacific oceans through Nicaragua, enlarging the merchant marine and the Navy, and acquiring Hawaii, Puerto Rico, the Philippines, and Cuba.
-He expected Latin American and Asian markets would become a new export market for Alabama's cotton, coal, iron, and timber.
+He expected Latin American and Asian markets to become new export markets for Alabama's cotton, coal, iron, and timber.
 The canal would make trade with the Pacific much more feasible, and an enlarged military would protect that new trade.
 By 1905, most of his dreams had become reality, although the canal bifurcated Panama instead of Nicaragua.

 Morgan was a strong supporter of the annexation of the Republic of Hawaii, and, in 1894, Morgan chaired an investigation known as the Morgan Report into the Hawaiian Revolution.
 The investigation concluded that the U.S. had remained completely neutral in the matter.
-He authored the introduction to the Morgan Report based on the findings of the investigative committee.
+He authored the introduction to the Morgan Report, based on the investigative committee's findings.
 He later visited Hawaii in 1897 in support of annexation.
 He believed that the history of the U.S. clearly indicated it was unnecessary to hold a plebiscite in Hawaii as a condition for annexation.
 He was appointed by President William McKinley in July 1898 to the commission created by the Newlands Resolution to establish government in the Territory of Hawaii.
 A strong advocate for a Central American canal, Morgan was also a staunch supporter of the Cuban revolutionaries in the 1890s.